 In March 2018, STEM entered into an agreement for the operation and support services of the student transportation system.
-The vendor is an independent contractor that has agreed to use STEM's facilities and equipment (See Note F).
+The vendor is an independent contractor that has agreed to use STEM's facilities and equipment (See Note E).
 The agreement commenced July 1, 2018 for 7 years ending June 30, 2025 with an option to renew for an additional 5-year period at the end of the initial term.
-Annual costs throughout the life of the agreement are estimated at \$820,730 per year.
+Annual costs throughout the life of the agreement are estimated at \$879,230 per year plus the costs of sales taxes, registration, fuel, maintenance, and insurance.
+Total expenses for the year ended June 30,2019 were \$967,697.

-K. SUBSEQUENT EVENTS
+L. SUBSEQUENT EVENTS

-STEM has evaluated subsequent events through January 18, 2019, the date at which the financial statements were available for issuance, and has determined that except for the notes payable transactions described in Note E, and the lease commencing in July 2018 disclosed in Note F, there are no additional subsequent events requiring disclosure.
+STEM has evaluated subsequent events through March 5, 2020, the date at which the financial statements were available for issuance, and has determined that except or issuance of a new term loan described in Note E, there are no additional subsequent events requiring disclosure.